node-llm/node-llm/docs/core_features/streaming.md

 ## Streaming with Tools ✨

 **NEW:** Tools now work seamlessly with streaming!
-When a model decides to call a tool during streaming, `node-llm` automatically:
+When a model decides to call a tool during streaming, `NodeLLM` automatically:

 1. **Executes the tool** with the provided arguments
 2. **Adds the result** to the conversation history